bilalshareef/building-rest-api-using-php/README.md

 ## Consuming a REST API using PHP

-So far we have built the API and now let’s see how to consume it.
+So far we have built the API and now let's see how to consume it.
 As I told earlier, we will be using cURL here to consume the API.
 There are built in functions for cURL in PHP and the following are the functions we will be using.

 a.
 Establish a connection - curl_init()
 b.
 Add request data - curl_setopt()